How to Increase Blood Oxygen Level: 21 Tips for Better Oxygenation

 - Limit naps: While sleeping during the day makes up for lost sleep, long naps might make it harder for you to fall asleep at night.

-- Stay clear from caffeine: The general rule of thumb is to have a caffeine cut-off time of a “minimum of eight hours before bedtime.”
+- Stay clear of caffeine: The general rule of thumb is to have a caffeine cut-off time of a “minimum of eight hours before bedtime.”

 - Regulate bedroom temperature: An environment that is too hot or too cold is not conducive to good sleep.
 Keep your bedroom at a cool, but comfortable temperature.